bridgecrewio/yor/README.md

 ## Run all tags except tags with specified patterns
 ```

-`skip-dirs` : Skip directoruy paths you can define paths that will not be tagged.
+`skip-dirs` : Skip directory paths you can define paths that will not be tagged.

 ```sh
 ./yor tag -d path/to/files